 I really got into the appeal of using Sims 3 for storytelling from YouTube Simmers like TheEnglishSimmer and James Turner of The Sim Supply, but lacking a microphone, video recording software, and the charisma and nerve to ever put myself out there in video format, I knew I’d never be able to do anything like that of my own.
 Then I found the blog Alice and Kev, which ultimately became my inspiration for Sim Stories: that was when I realized that one could tell a very engaging story using nothing more than screencaps and the written word!
 Self, I told myself, you can do that!
 So I started Sim Stories, originally hosted on LiveJournal, and when the majority of my friends would not even take a look because “Well… it’s Sims,” “No, no, no, you don’t understand, you don’t have to play Sims, it’s just reading a story with lots of pictures, you know, like a web comic, kinda!”
 “But… it’s Sims,” then I realized I needed to go find other Simmers, and joined the EA forums.
 I had no idea until that point that there was such a huge, supportive community of writers of “SimLit,” but finding that community was probably the best thing that could’ve ever happened to me.
 I’ve met so many amazing people, made so many new friends, and found so many wonderful new stories to read!

-Finding such a library of stories out there inspired me into another little project: I run a link collective for any and all Sim-related story sites on the EA forums, the Stories and Legacies Index.
-Seeing the index grow has been very rewarding, and I truly hope that more SimLit authors will go submit their story sites as well, so the link collective will continue to become a one-stop place people can go to find Sim stories in an easy, organized manner.
+Finding such a library of stories out there inspired me into another little project: I run a link collective for any and all Sim-related story sites on WordPress, the Stories and Legacies Index.
+Seeing the index grow has been very rewarding, and I truly hope that more SimLit authors will go submit their story sites as well, so the link collective will continue to become a one-stop location people can go to find Sim stories in an easy, organized manner.

 I highly encourage comments and input from my readers!
 Your voice can have an impact on how things develop in the story.
 While some events may be set in stone, most are quite flexible, and I’m very interested in knowing what kind of thoughts, reactions, and suggestions my readers may experience with each new installment!
 I do not screen comments, so please feel free to leave comments any time, and I will always do my best to get back to you in a timely manner!